The Cheese Bar - Nic Crilly-Hargrave

 la fromagerie cheese shop and restaurant

 France, Italy, Britain, Switzerland, Ireland, Spain, Holland, and Germany are just a few of the countries suppling cheese to La Fromagerie.
-From the point it arrives on their doorstep it’s quickly whisked away to be tended to by little yellow elves in hats (their in-house cheese connoisseurs) until it’s reached its peak deliciousness.
-Then it’s upstairs to be ogled by you through the windows of their mighty cheese room, sold in slabs for home, or to melted into soufflés, raclette and fondue and served up in the restaurant here.
+From the point it arrives on their doorstep it’s quickly whisked away to be tended to by little yellow elves in hats (their in-house cheese connoisseurs) until it’s reached peak deliciousness.
+Then it’s upstairs to be ogled by you through the windows of their mighty cheese room, sold in slabs to take home, or melted into the soufflés, raclette and fondue served up in the restaurant here.

 Details: 52 Lamb’s Conduit Street, WC1N 3LL | Marylebone: 2-6 Moxon Street, W1U 4EW | Highbury: 30 Highbury Park, N5 2AA